LATEST NATIONAL HATE CRIME AWARENESS WEEK 2017 NEWS

 National Hate Crime Awareness Week 2017 will take place from 14th to 21st October.
 So we need you all start thinking about what you will do to support the week this year!

-There are plenty of ways people got involved for previous years.
+There are plenty of ways people got involved with National Hate Crime Awareness week in previous years.

 - People put their Hands up for Challenging Hate – we were inundated with photos; see the Galleries page to see some of them